Bug report #17299

 students (having computers with small screen sizes) reported that they were not able to create histograms.

-#1 Updated by Håvard Tveite over 1 year ago
+#1 Updated by Håvard Tveite about 3 years ago

 - File histogram_issue_3.2.png added

 In QGIS 3.2 this is still an issue.